mahmoudhashemm/odoo17/README.md

   gzip on;
 }

-# and install inginx and reinstall it
+haysh # and install inginx and reinstall it